 This approach is necessary in the development of all VR features.

-3.5 Unit Tests:
+3.5 Unit Tests

 The logical systems of this project control how the user interacts with the virtual space, how objects are placed, and how data is processed.
 As features are introduced and developed, they are unit tested to ensure proper function.
 Unit tests for this project are not actual written test suites, however.
 This is because none of the features which are built in the Unity editor can be tested with written suites, since Unity does not support them.
 Instead, the development process involves testing with each small change.
 As something is being built, it can be tested in the editor using “Play Mode” to ensure that it is behaving as expected.
 Since this testing occurs very frequently during development, it is also effective at catching when changes have broken old features state.

-3.6 User Testing:
+3.6 User Testing

 When a prototype is complete, all members of the VR4GETAR team who have access to an HTC Vive are expected to test the latest functionality of the application.
 This allows the team to determine the intuitiveness of the features, as well as ensure that the application runs well outside of the development environment.

-3.7 Testing Data:
+3.7 Testing Data

 The GETAR team has provided 200 tweets and 59 images for testing the application, with most of the data originating from the US.
 The tweets all relate to recent hurricanes, and the images are simply pictures of various cities.
 The testing data is important because it allows for testing the application at a scale that would have been time-consuming to replicate with junk data.